charlesfueston/gcdproject/CodeBook.md

 ==========

-**Attribute labels**
+**Attribute labels:**

 - Subject: An identifier of the subject who carried out the experiment
 - Activity: Activity labels: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"

+**Variable labels:**

-**The following variable labels where taken from the original data set.
-It should be note that in this data set "average[s] of each variable for each activity and each subject." were generated.
+**The following variable labels were taken from the original data set.
+It should be noted that in this data set the "average of each variable for each activity and each subject." was generated.
 So the following mnemonics now refer to these averages.**

-### Descriptions of variable Mnemonic:
+### Descriptions of variable Mnemonics:

 - tBodyAcc-mean()-X: Time domain signal, Body Acceleration, mean, X-Axis
 - tBodyAcc-mean()-Y: Time domain signal, Body Acceleration, mean, Y-Axis